 Parkinson’s Disease is a progressive neurological condition that affects thousands of people.
 Parkinson’s occurs due to a decline in the production of dopamine - a chemical produced by the brain.
 The lack of dopamine results in symptoms such as difficulty walking, resting tremors, muscle rigidity, slowness of movement, and impaired balance and coordination.

-Our services are perfect for almost any situation, including Parkinson’s disease, with care options ranging from 24-hour care all the way to permanent care.
-No matter what your needs are, our expert carers will be able to provide a solution that gives you peace of mind while also giving your loved one everything they need.
+Our services are customized to each person that we provide care for.
+We offer care options ranging from simple assistance with housework to full 24-hour care.
+No matter what your loved one's needs are, our expert Comfort Keepers will work with you and them to provide a solution that gives you peace of mind while helping your loved one thrive.

 Our team at Comfort Keepers of Alpharetta are the leaders in home care services because we care.
-We care for everyone as if they are our own family so you can rest easy knowing everything's taken care of.
-We are always just a phone call away and that you and your loved one's satisfaction and well being is our number one priority.
+We care for everyone as if they are our own family, which is why we provide comprehensive services to help loved ones with Parkinson's disease.
+We are always just a phone call away.

 If you’d like to learn more about how our senior care services can help your family, watch Jack's Story to show how we helped a loved one with Parkinson's disease.
-To talk with one of our home care experts, click “Contact Us” below to get in touch.
+We support the American Parkinson Disease Association’s Georgia Chapter.
+If you need more information or support, visit their site at www.APDAParkinson.org/GA.
+If you want to talk with one of our home care experts, click “Contact Us” below to get in touch.